 William Sloane Coffin Sermon Archive Project

 This website is the home of the William Sloane Coffin Sermon Archive Project.
 It is truly a labor of love (a lot of labor; a lot of love) to digitally “Save Bill’s Voice.”
-Delivered from the Riverside Church pulpit over his ten years as senior minister, there are over 300 sermons in need of archiving to a digital format.
-It is my intention to transfer all of the sermons (and any other sermons I can find from around the country) from the deteriorating cassette tapes that are currently their home, not only to be made available on this website, but also to be stored with his papers at Yale University's Sterling Library.
+Delivered from the Riverside Church pulpit over his ten years as senior minister, there were over 300 sermons in need of archiving to a digital format.
+It was my intention to transfer all of the sermons (and any other sermons I could find from around the country) from the deteriorating cassette tapes that were their home, not only to make available on this website, but also to be stored with his papers at Yale University's Sterling Library.
 These digitized sermons could provide an enduring and invaluable resource for scholars, divinity school students, religious leaders and socially engaged activists around the world.

 "I think this is a good investment for history, for culture, for religion, for the pure pleasure of hearing Bill's voice and his well chosen words.
 I think the idea of supporting David's initiative is terrific.
 I have contributed, and one doesn't have to be religious to enjoy and appreciate the content of the sermons, each of which usually contains a lesson in morality, or politics, or justice....."
 Cora Weiss

 The process required that each cassette be played in the studio (www.CedarHouseSound.com) in real-time and then processed through software called Pro-Tools, again in real-time.
 They were saved to a hard drive, transferred to my computer and uploaded to this website.
 All the while in the studio we were carefully repairing the broken cassettes, cataloguing and labeling the tapes, and brainstorming how to raise enough funds to finish what promised to be a lengthy, but necessary, project.